dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/dev-site.md

   * url of frontend
   * url for api server
 * demonstrated fetching of data from frontend ↔️ api.
-* screenshots of Travis CI running on pull requests with short short comment on what worked and what didn't
+* screenshots of Travis CI running on pull requests
+* short short comment on what worked and what didn't